New Release of DocBridge® Pilot Output Management Software

 Reading time: 6 min

-Purchasing a completely new conversion software for this purpose (on premise) or via a cloud is certainly the easiest, but not necessarily the most cost-effective way.
+Purchasing a completely new conversion software for this purpose (on premise) or via a cloud is certainly the easiest, but not necessarily the most cost-effective approach.
 After all, costs are also incurred when the software is not used.

 The advantage: Instead of having to program this FaaS completely as code, it can simply be mapped as a worklet.
 In principle, a worklet can be generated automatically with DocBridge® Gear, "packaged" as a container and made available on a serverless platform (deployment).

 Another disadvantage with the FaaS model is the lack of control over low-level aspects, special optimizations and options, which are sometimes necessary but also costly.
 In any case, one should be clear about the general relationship with the FaaS provider.
-If you use the resources of a certain provider, the programmed code or the serverless function will only work there.
+If you use the resources of a particular provider, the programmed code or the serverless function will only work there.
 An alternative to this so-called cloud lock-in dependency relationship are neutral platforms such as Knative, which offer the same advantages of a FaaS environment, but with a self-managed Kubernetes orchestration.

 Serverless computing refers to an execution model in the cloud in which users create and run applications without having to use their own resources (server, database, middleware, storage).
 In a sense, it is the most consistent form of cloud computing or the highest abstraction conceivable in this context.
 It is divided into three main categories by analogy with the familiar cloud services Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS):